What is Cat Alliance Trinity?

 Prassel Garage

-Sage appeared in January 2022 and quickly settled into the Prassel Garage hutch.
+Sage appeared in the fall of 2021 and quickly settled into the Prassel Garage hutch.
+She enjoys lounging on and under cars, and has the cutest little meow!

 SHOW YOUR LOVE